ileri/ruby-samples/AbbreviationGame/README.md

 echo "alias abbreviation=\"$PWD/main.rb\"" >> ~/.bashrc #Change if you are not using BASH
 ```

-Restart the terminal session
+*Restart the terminal session*

-Now, you can run only typing
+Now, you can run by only typing

 ```sh
 abbreviation